-My journey to Blood Atonement and Clear and Convincing Evidence began at the University of Wyoming.
+My journey to Blood Atonement, Clear and Convincing Evidence, and Tarnished Gold began at the University of Wyoming.
 While attending UW I discovered a love for writing in general and mysteries in particular.

 In another semester, an internship in the Toppan Rare Books Library led me into another direction.
 With books dating from the 1800s, I wrote a thesis that examined women in nineteenth-century Mormon polygyny.
 That paper won a student competition at the university’s American Heritage Center.
 My accumulated research led to Blood Atonement, a historical mystery.